 Control of Vegetation

 Herbicides may not be used to control vegetation at the solar electric installation.
 Mowing, grazing or using geotextile materials underneath the solar array are possible alternatives.
-Removal of existing trees on the site should be minimized to the maximum extent feasible
+Removal of existing trees on the site should be minimized to the maximum extent feasible; the permitting authorities may require that replacement trees be planted outside the Facility unless the owner is subject to the fee requirement in paragraph (8) of this section.

 Hazardous Materials